 As a rare type of samples originated from the deep Earth interior, these metallic inclusions contain the deepest Fe isotope signal we could possibly reach on Earth.
-By overcoming a series of analytical challenges, I was able to measure the Fe isotopic composition of these tiny inclusions.
+By overcoming a series of analytical challenges, we were able to measure the Fe isotopic composition of these tiny inclusions.
 Surprisingly, the results show that these inclusions have the heaviest Fe isotopic compositions ever measured for any mantle-derived sample.

 The heavy Fe isotopic compositions of these metallic inclusions lie well beyond the normal Fe isotopic range of mantle-derived rocks, and cannot be explained by any known mantle fractionation processes.
 Instead, the heavy Fe isotopes of metallic inclusions in superdeep diamonds indicate that the iron in these inclusions sourced from low-temperature conditions on the Earth surface, but got subducted deeply into the Earth’s mantle later.
 This finding confirms a key pathway for deep subduction recycling, which is critical for the geochemical cycling of water, halogen, and other volatiles on Earth.